New White Paper: The AI-Native Corporate Legal Department Technology Stack. Download Now

 FP&A Budgeting, forecasting, resourcing

-The final consideration, of course, is the content itself.
+The final consideration is the content itself.
 Even the right report sent to the right person at the right time won’t be effective if it can’t be understood.
-So as you weigh the pros and cons of various design elements, always keep the following criteria in mind:
+Always keep the following criteria in mind:

 • Will viewers quickly recognize what is being measured?